VelikayaScarlet/velikayascarlet.github.io/_pages/about.md

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 One paper about Acupoint Localization has been accepted by Frontiers in Physiology (JCR Q1)!
 - *2025.08*: &nbsp;🎉🎉 One paper about Open-ended Fairness Evaluation has been accepted by EMNLP 2025!
 - *2025.07*: &nbsp;🎉🎉 One paper about Multi-modal Sarcasm Detection has been accepted by Data Intelligence (SCI CAS Q2)!
 - *2025.05*: &nbsp;🎉🎉 One paper about Chinese Bias Evaluation for LLMs has been accepted by ACL 2025!